Red Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 3-2.
+- The Red Sox have played as the favorite in five of their past 10 games and won two of those contests.

-- When it comes to the total, the Red Sox and their opponents are 5-5-0 in their previous 10 games.
+- In their last 10 games with a total, the Red Sox and their opponents are 5-5-0 when it comes to hitting the over.

-- The previous 10 Red Sox contests have not had a spread posted by oddsmakers.
+- Sportsbooks have not set a spread for any of the Red Sox's last 10 games.

 Red Sox Betting Records & Stats